SUFE-BA-TEAM-A/SystemConfiguration/README.md

 2. install screen
 3. ubuntu: build-essential includes gcc and other tools
 4. xfreerdp can be used to connect to windows remote desktop
+5. to use sun login, install lightdm as default display manager, otherwise the screen will be black

 ### Startup
 1. docker